Vanessa Carlton: Early life

 Carlton was born on August 16, 1980, in Milford, Pennsylvania, the first of three children of Edmund "Ed" Carlton, a pilot, and Heidi Lee, a pianist and school music teacher.
 She has a sister, Gwen, and a brother, Edmund.
 Carlton’s mother comes from a Jewish family in Queens, New York.
+Her interest in music began at an early age.
+At the age of two she visited Disneyland, and played "It's a Small World" on the piano when she came home.
+Her mother began to tutor her, and she was introduced to classical music.
+By the age of 9 she had become passionate about ballet, and in 1994, aged 14, she enrolled at the School of American Ballet.